-We’ve been downtown Raleigh residents residents since 2014.
-Which means that we know the best of Raleigh, according to our standards of food, ambiance and enjoyment, that is.
+We’ve been downtown Raleigh residents since 2014.
+This means that we know the best of Raleigh, according to our standards of food, ambiance, and enjoyment, that is.

 If you’re readers of our site, Sometimes Home, and you know the kinds of things we enjoy, then you’ll find this useful!
 And if you are just joining us: welcome!
 Especially if you’re new to Raleigh or visiting the area.
 It’s a welcoming city, it’s progressive (for the most part!) and as the capital of a gorgeous state, we think it’s the best.